If you buy through links on our site, we may earn an affiliate commission. Details

 Passing Shot: A volley or groundstroke shot that is aimed at a distance from the player and is designed to prevent return of the ball.

 Permanent Object: Any object around the pickleball court that could interfere with the flight of the ball.
-Permanent objects may include walls, fences, fixtures, lights, net posts, bleachers or spectator seating, the referee, line judges, spectators themselves and all other objects around and above the court.
+Permanent objects may include walls, fences, fixtures, lights, net posts, bleachers or spectator seating, the referee, line judges, spectators themselves, and all other objects around and above the court.

 Pickle!: Warning shouted out by the server to alert all players on the pickleball court that they are about to serve.